idattijo4code/BloodBank/README.md

 # How to install?

-You can install this application to test on your android smartphone.
-To download the signed application go to your chrome browser and copy-paste the download link:
+You can install this application to test on your Android smartphone.
+To download the signed application, go to your Chrome browser and copy-paste the download link:

 ```

 ```

-Download will be started automatically.
-After then install it on your android device.
+The download will start automatically.
+After that install it on your Android device.
-Open the application, create an account.
+Open the application, and create an account.
 That's it.

 N.B: It supports only in android version 4.0 or later.